hotosm/learnosm/beginner/start_josm.rst

      :align: center

 * Select one of the objects that you drew with the Draw tool.
-On the top menu, click “Presets”.
+On the top menu, click "Presets".
 Move your mouse through the sub-menu to the type of location you would like to define.
 * When you click on a preset, a form will pop up asking you for more information.
 You do not have to fill in every field, but you may wish to add some of the important fields, such as the name of the object.
-* When you are finished entering the information, click “Apply Preset”.
+* When you are finished entering the information, click "Apply Preset".
 If everything went well, your point, line, or shape should change colors or show a symbol.
 This is because you have defined what it is.

 Draw Your Own Map
 .................

-* Now let’s draw a map in order to practice the techniques you have learned.
+* Now let's draw a map in order to practice the techniques you have learned.
   You may wish to redraw the map that you drew on paper in Chapter 1.
 * Drag the map away from the sample map.
 Hold the right mouse button and drag your mouse, until you have a nice empty area to draw on.